terascope/teraslice/docs/packages/ts-transforms/operations.md

 - no additional parameters

+### trim

+This will make sure the field is a string and trim it, otherwise it will remove the field it

+- no additional parameters

 ## Validations

 this provides a list of validation operations.
 If the field failed a validation check then that field is removed from the final output